 Set out to be people and fashion photographer but objects industry conditions.
 Now focuses on own works.
 This site contains a collection of those.
 Prints are available for sale; contact me:

 Sediments turned the Waiho river gray.
 The river is rising from Franz-Josef Glaciers meltwater.
-It is only one of countless glaciers around the world, that continiously melt down over the last few hundred years.
-It is believed, that mankind created a climate change.
-And so the Waiho river flows towards the sea in just 18km length and and up to a few hundred meters width.
+It is only one of countless glaciers around the world, that continiously melt down.
+It is believed, that mankind created this climate change.
+And so the Waiho river flows towards the sea in just 18km length and up to a few hundred meters width.

 The Atlantic, how we Europeans knew it until the late dark age: The end of the world known to us.
 A gate to the treasures of Asia.
 Then again inviolable infinity.